Radonoxius/Chebychev-Filter/README.md

    ```bash
    git clone https://github.com/Radonoxius/Chebychev-Filter.git
    ```
-2. Open the project in STM32CubeIDE.
+2. Open the project in Keil.
 3. Configure the project settings according to your requirements.

 ## Usage